Aggeliki-Mentzini/python1/ML__EXPLANATION.md

 ![image](https://github.com/user-attachments/assets/0dbf7535-f40d-4426-8b19-90fa578bb1f6)

 Classification models are divided into two groups: binary classification and multiclass classification.
 Binary classification models output a value from a class that contains only two values, for example, a model that outputs either rain or no rain.
 Multiclass classification models output a value from a class that contains more than two values, for example, a model that can output either rain, hail, snow, or sleet.

+Unsupervised learning
+Unsupervised learning models make predictions by being given data that does not contain any correct answers.
+An unsupervised learning model's goal is to identify meaningful patterns among the data.
+In other words, the model has no hints on how to categorize each piece of data, but instead it must infer its own rules.

+A commonly used unsupervised learning model employs a technique called clustering.
+The model finds data points that demarcate natural groupings.

+Clustering differs from classification because the categories aren't defined by you.
+For example, an unsupervised model might cluster a weather dataset based on temperature, revealing segmentations that define the seasons.
+You might then attempt to name those clusters based on your understanding of the dataset.

+!!
+A supervised approach is given data that contains the correct answer.
+The model's job is to find connections in the data that produce the correct answer.
+An unsupervised approach is given data without the correct answer.
+Its job is to find groupings in the data.